-Spirituality and the Occult argues against the widely held view that occult spiritualities are marginal to Western culture.
-Showing that the esoteric tradition is unfairly neglected in Western culture and that much of what we take to be 'modern' derives at least in part from this tradition, it casts a fresh, intriguing and persuasive perspective on intellectual and cultural history in the West.
-Brian Gibbons identifies the influence and continued presence of esoteric mystical movements in disciplines such as:
+Argues against the view that occult spiritualities are marginal to Western culture.
+Shows that the influence of the esoteric tradition is neglected and that much of what we take to be 'modern' derives, at least in part, from this.

 Inhaltsverzeichnis